blockchain/blockchain-wallet-v4-frontend/README.md

 ## Local Development
 1. Ensure Node version >= 8.0 is installed
-2. Run the following command to install necessary global packages: `npm install -g lerna yarn babel-cli`
+2. Run the following command to install necessary global packages: `npm install -g lerna yarn babel-cli rimraf cross-env`
 3. Install, link and hoist packages: `yarn bootstrap`
 4. Start the application in development mode: `yarn start`
 5. The frontend application will now be accessible via browser at `localhost:8080`